 For more tips on overcoming those “first post jitters” click here.

-I launched my blog in a 48-hour emotional flurry.
-I didn’t have a “launch” plan or anything, just a few very emotional posts, which you can read here, here, or here.
+I launched my blog in a 48-hour emotional flurry; no launch plan or anything!
+Just a few very emotional posts, which you can read here, here, or here.
 I shared them with my Twitter followers, since none of my family or friends were really on there, and they started getting retweeted and shared!
-I was so excited!
+It was so exciting!
 My second month I had a guest post that went “viral” (well to newb blogger it felt pretty viral, it was a book list that got over 20,000 stumbles!).

-With that new stat under my belt, I had a new excitement and decided to kick things up – I launched a vlog series which pushed me out of my comfort zone and led me to network with influencers who inspired me.
-I also joined lots of blogger Facebook groups to really immerse myself and learn as much as I could, as quickly as I could.
+With that stat under my belt, I had a new excitement and decided to kick things up – I launched a vlog series which pushed me out of my comfort zone and led me to network with influencers who inspired me.
+I also joined a lot of blogger Facebook groups to really immerse myself and learn as much as I could, as quickly as I could.

 Merging your personal account with your blog or business is a really personal decision that I can't give you a direct answer on.
 I merged my personal IG with business because I wasn't really using it for my personal life.
 I think I have a nice blend of personal and blog stuff going on and none of my friends seem annoyed.
 In fact, they all tell me how much they love it.
 With that said, if you are using your Instagram for your blog, that means you are also trying to attract the right type of audience.
 So if you are trying to grow or build a community around it, you will need to be more intentional and thoughtful with what/how you are sharing compared to a personal account where you post whatever whenever.

-Some things to consider: how often do you currently post? how consistent are you or would you need to be for your blog? how is your blog’s brand carried into your Instagram?
-Would you feel censored or limited if you merged them? — I know a lot of bloggers with two accounts because sometimes they want to share the messy unfiltered chaos that is their life, but know it won’t grow an engaged community or could turn off potential partnerships.
+How often do you currently post?
+Are you, or do you plan to consistently blog?
+How is your blog's brand carried into your Instagram?
+Would you feel censored or limited if you merged them? — I know a lot of bloggers with two accounts because sometimes they want to share the messy unfiltered chaos that is their life, but know it won't grow an engaged community or could turn off potential partnerships.
 There is no one size fits all answer with Instagram, but you need a direction and consistency.

 Alright!
 I hope that answered most of your questions and helped give you some more clarity on getting started with your blog!
 It really is the best journey I have been on professionally, and seriously tell everyone to start a blog now!
 The people you meet and opportunities a blog can grant you are truly magical!